 Keywords: touch, OMT, interoception, heart rate variability, range of motion

-Citation: Edwards DJ, Young H and Johnston R (2018) The Immediate Effect of Therapeutic Touch and Deep Touch Pressure on Range of Motion, Interoceptive Accuracy and Heart Rate Variability: A Randomized Controlled Trial With Moderation Analysis.
+Citation: Edwards DJ, Young H, Curtis A and Johnston R (2018) The Immediate Effect of Therapeutic Touch and Deep Touch Pressure on Range of Motion, Interoceptive Accuracy and Heart Rate Variability: A Randomized Controlled Trial With Moderation Analysis.
 Front.
 Integr.
 Neurosci.
 12:41. doi: 10.3389/fnint.2018.00041

 Received: 21 May 2018; Accepted: 06 September 2018;

 Edited by:Elizabeth B. Torres, Rutgers, The State University of New Jersey, United States

 Reviewed by:Luca Carnevali, Università degli Studi di Parma, Italy

 DeWayne P. Williams, The Ohio State University, United States